kjkubik/Mission-to-Mars/README.md

 app.py is the scripted used to automate scrape processing using Flask.
 The main steps for doing so are:

-- connect to your MangoDB mars collection via localhost
+- connect to your MongoDB mars collection via localhost
 - name HTML page rendered
 - set-up Flask routes, including the scraping route